skyusuf15/vector-map/README.md

 created by sanusi korede yusuf
 email: sanusikorede@gmail.com

-This project is created using jquery vector map (jqvmap) on december 2016.
+This project was created december 2016 using jquery vector map (jqvmap).
 I chose to write this for developer who are out there looking for Nigerian vector maps or wants to integrate it in their application, here is a simple code to help you out.

 Your html head section will look like this